-BCom (Univ. of Birmingham), PhD (Univ. of Texas at Austin), Hon DSc (Univ. of Birmingham), Hon D Civ Law (Univ. of East Anglia)
+BCom (University of Birmingham), PhD (University of Texas at Austin), Hon DSc (University of Birmingham), Hon D Civ Law (University of East Anglia)

 Dr Littlechild was a member of the Monopolies and Mergers Commission from 1983 to 1988 and Director General of Electricity Supply from 1989 to 1998.
 Since 1999 he has been an international consultant on privatisation, regulation and competition, especially in the electricity and telecommunications sectors, and an economic adviser to Ofgem.

 Dr Littlechild was Professor of Commerce (1975-1994) and Honorary Professor (1994-2004) at the University of Birmingham, where he is now Emeritus Professor.

 Privatisation, regulation and competition; energy; telecommunications; airports; water.

 Stephen Littlechild is a member of the Economics & Policy subject group.